 The most obvious example of location maps is in the Address Book and Children modules, when viewing a person's Profile page.
 Where a valid address is recorded for the contact or child, clicking the Map button next to their address opens your device's default maps application and plots the person's address.
 On Smartphone devices this can be really helpful for navigation when out on pastoral journeys.

 View Address Book contacts on a map

 The report can be optionally filtered by Tags, perhaps to just display those in a Smart Tag representing your congregation or crowd, or those in your "Members" tag.
-Using the Radius around church tool you can optionally plot a circle around each of your church's sites and then visualise those contacts who live within (or beyond) a certain distance from the church.
+Using the Radius around church tool you can optionally plot a circle around each of your sites and then visualise those contacts who live within (or beyond) a certain distance from the church.
 Click Generate when making changes to the report filters to refresh the map.

 Use the map tools to zoom in and out.
 Depending on the map zoom, multiple contacts in close proximity are displayed in clusters.
 Clicking on a cluster will zoom in to show the contacts within that cluster.